 Azusa Pacific University offers programs approved by the California Commission on Teacher Credentialing (CCTC) which authorize service for elementary, secondary, and special education classrooms.
 Additionally, all of the programs offered in the Department of Teacher Education are accredited by the National Council for the Accreditation of Teacher Education (NCATE).
-As the third largest credential-granting private institution in California, APU produces graduates who are professionally prepared to provide quality educational programs that effectively meet the needs of the children and youth in public and private schools.
-Graduates are heavily recruited by school districts throughout California and other states.
+As the third largest credential-granting private institution in California, APU produces credentialed teachers who are professionally prepared to provide quality educational programs that effectively meet the needs of the children and youth in public and private schools, and who are heavily recruited by school districts throughout California and other states.

-The primary goal of the Teacher Education Department is to provide the training and experience needed to qualify for California's Multiple-Subject, Single-Subject, and Special Education Teaching credentials.
+The primary goal of the Department of Teacher Education is to provide the training and experience needed to qualify for California's multiple-subject, single-subject, and special education teaching credentials.
 Azusa Pacific University's Teacher Education Program, established in 1963, is committed to preparing K-12 classroom teachers:

-- who are competent able to effectively educate and lead in the cultural, socioeconomic, and linguistic diversity of today's educational environment. - who are compassionate committed to the care and enhancement of the individuals they teach and lead. - who are people of character able to contribute to the moral and ethical development of the students and families whom they serve.
+- who are competent able to effectively educate and lead in the cultural, socioeconomic, and linguistic diversity of today's educational environment - who are compassionate committed to the care and enhancement of the individuals they teach and lead - who are people of character able to contribute to the moral and ethical development of the students and families whom they serve

-Classes are small and the credential programs are conveniently offered at various locations throughout Southern California.
+Classes are small, and the credential programs are conveniently offered at various locations throughout Southern California.
+Check with the Department of Teacher Education for locations in which specific credentials programs are offered.
+Program must maintain minimal attendance to operate.